Physiology opens doors to many careers in science and healthcare, with employers such as the NHS or the armed forces

 Further study

-Some physiology graduates choose to undertake a second undergraduate degree, such as medicine or dentistry.
+• Completing a second undergraduate degree such as medicine or dentistry.
 There may be fast-track options available in these instances, due to the previous study completed.

-Others pursue a postgraduate qualification such as an MSc, MRes or PhD in physiology.
+• Completing a physiology postgraduate qualification such as an MSc, MRes or PhD in physiology.
 In academia, a PhD is generally required to obtain a lectureship.
 In industry, some large employers, such as major pharmaceutical companies, may sponsor a relevant part-time Masters or PhD.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in physiology.